 James Archer is a business analyst, consultant, teacher, writer and innovator.
 James is co-editor and contributing author of Business Analysis and Leadership (Kogan Page, 2014).
 He identifies the key to great business analysis as an inclusive leadership style, thinking innovatively, working collaboratively, acting strategically and helping people discover their real requirements.

-James is one of the founders and organisers of the Business Analysis European Conference now in its seventh year.
+James is one of the founders and organisers of the Business Analysis European Conference.
 In 2009 he was awarded Business Analyst of the Year and he has a Masters with Distinction in Innovation, Creativity and Leadership (Minnov) from City University London.

 James is an associate of the Atlantic Systems Guild and has contributed to the development of and taught the Volere approach to requirements and business analysis for the last 8 years.